FrzNo1/COMS-W4111-Project/README.md

 - Returns a 404 error if no matching entry is found.
 - Returns a 200 on success.

+### Interesting database operations

+- Athlete Search page
+    - This page allows users to search for athletes by name and view detailed information about them, including personal details, match participations, positions, medals won, associated coaches, and venues.
+    - The application executes a complex SQL query that joins multiple tables—Person, Athletes, Participate, Matches_Sports, Hold, Venues, Comefrom, and Train—to gather comprehensive information about the athlete.
+    - This page demonstrates the power of relational databases in aggregating and presenting interconnected data from multiple tables.

+- Add Match Participation Page
+    - This page enables users to add new match participation records for athletes, including details about the match, sport, officials, venue, and the athlete's performance.
+    - The application checks for the existence of records in related tables (Sports, Venues) and inserts new records if they don't already exist.
+    - This page highlights the complexity of maintaining data integrity and consistency across multiple related tables.

 ## Running the Service
 Make sure you have Python 3 and `pip` installed on your machine and clone the repository.